tommccallum/computational_maths/08 Probability.md

 # Probability

-Given an event such as a coin flip, what is the probility of a head?
+Given an event such as a coin flip, what is the probability of a head?

 $Pr(head) = 0.5$